mahdiaslami/bare-queryable/README.md

 Query on array
 ==============

-bare-queryable help you to query on a array of objects as SQL way.
+bare-queryable help you to query on an array of objects as SQL way.

-In usual way,  you need to create a callback methods for Javascript array helpers like filter() and etc.
-But here you only do what you need.
+In the usual way,  you need to create a callback method for javascript array helpers like filter() and etc, But here you only do what you need.

 Introduction
 ------------